fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 - Never assume when attributing activity.
 It’s better to leave something unattributed than to make a wrong call.

 ## Infrastructure
-- Be cautious with shared servers and domains — multiple groups can use the same infrastructure.
+- Be cautious with shared servers and domains.
+Multiple groups can use the same infrastructure.
 - Don’t assume that domains hosted on the same IP all belong to the same actor.
   - IPs can be reassigned, spoofed, or routed through VPNs.
 - Domains bought through brokers aren’t reliable for attribution.